Atelier UI®

 With material

 material lets you provide your own R3F material.
 It receives the VideoTexture and a live pointer (UV + hover).
-Reuse the exact shader you wrote for a still image, for example to run the CRT Image effect on footage:
+Reuse the exact shader you wrote for a still image:

 Custom shader material